Academic and research units

 The Senate of College Councils works to advocate for student research on campus in a variety of ways, including co-sponsorship of Research Week.

-The Office of Research Support provides information about research training and ethics, particularly with respect to biosafety and human and animal research.
+The Office of Research Support and Compliance provides information about research training and ethics, particularly with respect to biosafety and human and animal research.

 Research Units that Work with Undergraduates

-The following is an incomplete list of research units that have been open to working with undergraduate researchers in the past:
+The following is a partial list of research units that have been open to working with undergraduate researchers in the past: